Bookmark Llama desktop logo

 4. Paste the bookmark URLs wherever you want to send them or store them.

-Method 3 - Partial Export to HTML with a temporary Chrome profile
+Method 3 - Partial Export to HTML with a temporary Chrome profile (Tedious)

 1. Click your profile icon in the top right of Chrome.